thomai-d/Journal/Readme.md

 Get the API key from SEQ and save it: `dotnet user-secrets set SeqConfiguration:ApiKey KPBHP4qxPm2CF8KiE4w6` Get the ConnectionString from mongodb and save it: `dotnet user-secrets set MongoConfiguration:ConnectionString mongodb://test:test@localhost?authSource=journal`

+### Verify test environment

+Run the integration tests to verify the test environment is successfully configured.

 # Standards